 - Insider attacks

 The CC IM examination is delivered in Pearson Vue centres.
 It is divided into two parts (IM1 and IM2).
-Part One must be taken before Part Two and overall results will be released once both examination Parts have been taken.
+Part One must be taken before Part Two and overall results will be released once both examination Parts have been taken (ie. there will be no result given after taking part 1).

 - IM 1 will comprise multiple-choice questions and one compulsory long form question